Online Undergraduate Program

 The application priority deadline is 30 days prior to the start date of the term.
 Applications received after the priority deadline will be considered on a case-by-case basis.

 Our programs are designed to accommodate the needs of working and non-traditional students.
-Courses are offered on campus, online, and in a hybrid mode combining on-campus and online meetings.
-On-campus courses are normally conducted on our military bases, once a week during the evenings or occasionally on Saturdays.
+Courses are offered online and in a hybrid mode combining on-campus and online meetings.

 • Review Catalog: Choose your degree, degree concentration, and start term